ckan/ckanext-scheming/README.md

 ### `validators`

 The `validators` value is a space-separated string of validator and converter functions to use for this field when creating or updating data.
-When a validator name is followed by parenthesis the function is called passing the comma-separated values within as string parameters and the result is used as the validator/converter.
+When a validator name is followed by parenthesis the function is called passing the comma-separated values within and the result is used as the validator/converter.

 ```yaml
   validators: if_empty_same_as(name) unicode_safe